Martinsbl/ble-workshop/tutorial/Part_3.md

     ![Error RAM](./images/part3/error_ram.png)

-1. This error basically tells us that we have allocated too little RAM for the Softdevice in our project settings.
+1. This error basically tells us that we have allocated too little RAM for the SoftDevice  in our project settings.
 So once again, go to Edit Options and do as the error says; change
 RAM_START and RAM_SIZE to 0x20002220 and 0x3dde0 respectively:
     ![Change RAM settings](./images/part3/linker_options.png)